deanna-stover/coursesCNU/2020/engl350fall2020/blog-posts.md

 You will write five blogs over the course of the semester using Jekyll/GitHub.
 To get started, make sure you complete [Dr. Andrew Pilsch's tutorial](https://oncomouse.github.io/courses/2020/engl460fall2020/jekyll-intro).

 We'll be doing several different kinds of posts on the blog, the details for which are below.
+Check out "How to Submit" to figure out how to turn in your assignment to Scholar.

 _____